Pranjal7852/StarWars/README.md

 # StarWars Website
 Link for the website is [here](https://pranjal7852.github.io/StarWars/src/)

 This was an fun to do Project to showcase my Front-End Skills.
+Random Starwars quotes get generated after every 10 seconds.
+I have also included BB-8 to track your mouse cursor and navigate depending on user click.To make the website look more cool Lightsaver toggle menu glows every 200ms.

 # Codepen's Used